Sarah Murphy (politician): Personal life

 Murphy is currently a member of 5 trade unions, Unite the Union, Unison, GMB, CWU and USDAW.
-In 2023, Murphy took part in a Hiraeth live event titled 'Trade Unions and Welsh Society' alongside General Secretary of the Welsh TUC, Shavanah Taj and General Secretary of the RMT, Mick Lynch.
+In 2023, Murphy took part in a Hiraeth live event titled 'Trade Unions and Welsh Society' alongside General Secretary of the Wales TUC, Shavanah Taj and General Secretary of the RMT, Mick Lynch.

 Murphy is also the Vice President of the Porthcawl Male Voice Choir. and a member of the Bridgend Rotary Club.